 -the late Rev. Peter F. O’Brien, SJ, Executive Director of The Mary Lou Williams Foundation

-Hear audio from an April 2016 talk/performance at Christ Church Oak Brook HERE.
+Hear audio from an April 2016 talk/performance at Christ Church in Oak Brook, IL HERE.

 Deanna is a frequent presenter on jazz and spirituality.
 Lectures and workshops have included: